ReneSchwarzer/WebExpress.Tutorial.HelloWorld/README.md

   ```

 This command creates a new .NET solution named `WebExpress.Tutorial.HelloWorld` and uses .NET 9.0 as the framework.
 - Check the newly created solution.
 There should now be a new directory named `WebExpress.Tutorial.HelloWorld` in the current directory.
-You can view the contents of this directory with the command ls (Linux/Mac) or dir (Windows).
+You can view the contents of this directory with the command `ls` (Linux/Mac) or `dir` (Windows).
 - Open the solution in your preferred development environment.
   - If you are using Visual Studio Code, you can open the solution with the command `code .` in the solution directory.

 Now you have created a new solution and are ready to proceed with the next steps in your tutorial.

 ## Customize the project
-- Add the necessary dependencies in the `HelloWorld` project file.
+- Add the necessary dependencies in the `HelloWorld.csproj` project file.
   ```xml
   <PropertyGroup>
       ...